burnoutband/kubernetes-training/docs/day2/01_containers.md

     * `-it` - attach to the container.
     * `-p 8080:80` - map port `80` in the container to port `8080` on the host system.
     * `my-image` - run image `my-image`
     * `nginx -g 'daemon off;'` - start nginx in foreground mode.
-Without `daemon off` daemon offrameter nginx will start in a background process and the command finishes imediately.
-After start command finishes container will be killed.
+Without `daemon off` parameter nginx will start in a background process, and the command finishes immediately.
+After start command finishes, container will be killed.

 1. Open `http://localhost:8080` in your web browser and make sure that nginx is available.